As a treating doctor, your role is to manage treatment and provide rehabilitation support to injured workers. This includes:

 Surgical procedures and hospitalisation

-If surgery is required, a Request for surgery approval form (DOC, 1.8 MB) will need to be completed and the surgery approved prior to any procedure and/or hospitalisation.
+If surgery is required, a Request for surgery approval form (PDF, 0.11 MB) will need to be completed and the surgery approved prior to any procedure and/or hospitalisation.

-By answering all questions on the request form, you speed up the decision-making process.
+By answering all questions on the request form and applying the multiple operation rule if applicable, you speed up the decision-making process.

 Also, if you answer the 'work-related diagnosis', 'pre-existing conditions' and 'time frames for return to work' questions, you can charge item code 100808.